 I wasn’t able to swim with the jellyfishes and take some fun photos in the water, but Sohoton Cove definitely exceeded any expectations I had before coming here.

-Island hopping in Naked Island, Guyam Island and Daku Island
+Naked Island, Guyam Island and Daku Island

 At this point the unforgiving weather had returned.
 We’d docked by Naked Island, a round-shaped island with literally nothing but blue sea and soft sands.
 We’d skipped Daku Island because the waves were too rough to cross and instead spent the rest of the afternoon in Guyam Island.